Tony Bellew

-Anthony Lewis Bellew (born 30 November 1982; pr.
-Tony BAY-loo) is an English former professional boxer who competed from 2007 to 2018, and has since worked as a boxing analyst and commentator.
-He held the WBC cruiserweight title from 2016 to 2017, and challenged for the undisputed cruiserweight championship in his final fight.
-At regional level, he held the British and Commonwealth light-heavyweight titles between 2010 and 2014, the European cruiserweight title from 2015 to 2016, and is a three-time ABA heavyweight champion as an amateur.
+Anthony Lewis Bellew (born 30 November 1982) is an English former professional boxer who competed from 2007 to 2018, and has since worked as a boxing analyst and commentator.
+He held the WBC cruiserweight title from 2016 to 2017.
+At regional level, he held the British and Commonwealth light-heavyweight titles between 2010 and 2014, the European cruiserweight title from 2015 to 2016.
+As an amateur, he is a three-time ABA heavyweight champion.
 He portrayed antagonist boxer Ricky Conlan in the films Creed and Creed III.

 Early life

-Anthony Lewis Bellew was born in the Toxteth area of Liverpool on 30 November 1982, the son of a black mother and white father.
+Anthony Lewis Bellew was born in the Toxteth area of Liverpool on 30 November 1982.
+Bellew's father was white, while his mother was biracial, with both African and European ancestry.
 He first lived on Mulgrave Street in Toxteth, later moving to Smithdown Road in nearby Wavertree.

-Amateur career

-Fighting out of Liverpool's Rotunda ABC, Bellew claimed both the 2002 and 2003 novice ABA titles by knocking out every man he faced with the exception of Rob Hough who went the 3 rounds from Paramount ABC (Stockport) in the under 10 bouts championships.
-Then, when he was eligible for the Senior championships, he stepped up to the 91 kg heavyweight class and added even more titles to his collection.
-In 2006 he lost to Danny Price.